Brooks Island Regional Preserve

 Regional Preserve Tours

-Access to Brooks Island Regional Preserve, which is normally closed to visitors, is available by registering for a program at EBParks.org/Register.
+Access to Brooks Island Regional Preserve, is by guided tours only.
+Advanced registration is required at EBParks.org/Register.
 There are normally 6-10 tours to the island annually, based on weather conditions and tides.
 The Park District offers two kinds of naturalist-led boating tours: Outdoor Recreation tandem kayaking trips along Brooks Island shoreline and outfitter-led trips with a Dolphin Charters boat tour which provides a relaxed, narrated boat ride to Brooks Island.
-Both trips include a Naturalist guided two-mile hike around the island, which is normally closed to visitors.
+Both trips include a Naturalist-guided two-mile hike around the island, which is normally closed to visitors.
 Telephone 1-888-EBPARKS (1-888-327-2757) or visit EBParks.org/Register for program registration or more information.
 Facilities on the island are minimal.

 History